 Puppies bred in these conditions are the ones that end up being surrendered at shelters later in life.
 They also end up costing exorbitant amounts of money, because they are bred with multiple veterinary and behavioural issues.

 In the months following the dogs’ seizure, Lily fell into the ‘not quite ready’ category.
 While she had recovered, physically, from her pregnancies, mentally was a different story.
 She was an extremely cute and friendly girl, but also extremely timid and petrified of everything.

-Today, even 13 years later, Lily is still scarred from her experience.
+My family adopted Lily and today, even 13 years later, she is still scarred from her experience.

 It took her a long time to be ok with walking on grass.
 All she’d ever known was a concrete slab, so her feet were overly sensitive.
 She still won’t allow anyone to touch her feet; she flinches every time and it breaks my heart.

 Because of the in-breeding, Lily has some physical abnormalities.
 She was born with a cleft pallet and has had numerous mouth and dental issues since.
 She recently had to undergo surgery to remove all her teeth, leaving her tongue now permanently drooping from her mouth.